troykelly/hacs-amberelectric/README.md

 Add the integration.

-Supply your Trackimo Username and Passowrd
+Supply your Amber Electric Username and Passowrd

 ---

 ## Usage

-Once connected, your Trackimo devices will appear as `device_tracker.device_name`
+Once connected, several sensors will appear with pricing and demand information.

 ---

 ## Contributions

-PR's are more than welcome either to the HACS component or the Trackimo Library.
+PR's are more than welcome either to the HACS component or the Amber Electric Library.

 ### Thanks to: